randymized/malifi/Readme.md

   function.
 That list is used to preload metadata and modules.
 It must include all paths that could be returned by the lookup function.

 Any of the site root directories referenced by the _sites module may, in turn, also contain a _sites module, resulting in a branching tree of sites.
 When processing a request, the orginal directory is checked first.
 If it contains a _sites module, its lookup function will be called.
 If the directory returned by the lookup function also contains a _sites module, its lookup function will also be called.
-This continues until reaching a directory thatdoes not include a _sites module.
+This continues until reaching a directory that does not include a _sites module.

 Each directory that contains a _sites module is added to a stack of sites that are to be visited when looking for files to service a request.
 This stack starts with the final, site-specific directory, goes back through each of the directories that contained a _sites module along the way and ends with the base site that is canned into Malifi at `<malifi directory>/base-site`.
 Since the base site is always in the site stack, there are always at least two site layers.